 Quantum Monte Carlo (QMC) is an exciting, modern computational technique which allows us to approximately solve the equations of quantum mechanics – which are far too complicated to solve exactly – and in most cases get essentially the right answer.
-Its key advantage is that, unlike with all other known highly accurate techniques, it is still possible to do the calculations for relatively large systems with many atoms – providing you have a big enough computer (and QMC is quite capable of using the biggest).
+Its key advantage is that, unlike with all other known highly accurate techniques, it is still possible to do the calculations for relatively large systems with many atoms – providing you have a big enough computer (and QMC can exploit all the processors of even the largest parallel machine).
 Used in combination with other cheaper methods, it provides researchers with the final building block in an atomic scale micro-laboratory on their computer which can be used to simulate small parts of the real world.
 Its practical application to real-life problems – via a general, widely-distributed computer program system – has been pioneered in the United Kingdom by members of our group, originally working together in Cambridge but now dispersed throughout the world.
 A number of our collaborators at various other universities – whose work is also discussed here – have also made fundamental contributions, both to our software, and to the field in general.

 This site exists for the following reasons: